cryptographdev/cryptographdev.github.io/_posts/2020-05-23-jupyter-notebooks.md

 <h2>Data Science Examples</h2>

 <p>A few programs to illustrate data science principles will be used on this site.
 Two of the major programs for data science calculations and data visualisations at the moment are <a href="https://rstudio.com/" rel="nofollow" target="_blank" title="RStudio">RStudio</a> (based on the <a href="https://www.r-project.org/" rel="nofollow" target="_blank" title="R Programming Language">R Programming Language</a>) and <a href="https://jupyter.org/" rel="nofollow" target="_blank" title="Jupyter Notebooks">Jupyter Notebooks</a> (based on the <a href="https://www.python.org/" rel="nofollow" target="_blank" title="Python Programming Language">Python Programming Language</a>).
-Jupyter Notebooks (as used here) utilise Python.<p>
+Jupyter Notebooks as used here utilise Python.<p>

 <p>If a graph is all that is required in an article, an image of the graph might be significant.
-If something complex is being discussed that you might want to work through yourself (or confirm the results), a link to a Jupyter Notebook or the Python code on the Cryptograph Ltd Github site might be provided..</p>
+If something complex is being discussed that you might want to work through yourself (or confirm the results), a link to a Jupyter Notebook or the Python code on the Cryptograph Ltd Github site might be provided.</p>

 <h2>Jupyter Notebooks</h2>